Great Western 90

-Great Western 90 is a preserved 12-42-F class "Decapod" type steam locomotive owned and operated by the Strasburg Rail Road (SRC) east of Strasburg, Pennsylvania.
-Built in June 1924 by the Baldwin Locomotive Works (BLW), No. 90 originally pulled sugar beet trains for the Great Western Railway of Colorado, and it was the largest of the company's roster.
-On April 5, 1967, No. 90 was purchased by the SRC, who needed a more powerful steam engine to pull the ever-increasing tourist trains through the Lancaster County countryside.
+Great Western 90 is a preserved 12-42-F class "Decapod" type steam locomotive, built in June 1924 by the Baldwin Locomotive Works (BLW), No. 90 originally pulled sugar beet trains for the Great Western Railway of Colorado (GWR), and it was the largest of the company's roster.
+On April 5, 1967, No. 90 was purchased by the Strasburg Rail Road (SRC) east of Strasburg, Pennsylvania, who needed a more powerful steam engine to pull the ever-increasing tourist trains through the Lancaster County countryside.

 History

 Design and revenue service

 No. 90 was built in June 1924 by the Baldwin Locomotive Works (BLW) in Philadelphia, Pennsylvania, for the Great Western Railway of Colorado (GW) as part of Baldwin's 12-42-F class.
 Based on the Russian Decapod design, the locomotive was engineered to deliver high power on lightweight tracks with minimal axle loading.
 Key specifications included 24x28 in cylinders, 56 in driving wheels, and a superheated boiler operating at 200 psi (1,379 kPa), making it the first superheated locomotive in GW's roster.

 No. 90 was the largest and most powerful road locomotive on GW, primarily used for hauling sugar beet trains of 40–50 cars to the Loveland, Colorado, mill.
 During World War II, it was modified with an extended smokebox to accommodate poor-quality lignite coal.
 This upgrade followed a rebuild after a 1944 collision with a truck.
 Post-war, No. 90 served mainly during the autumn harvest season and later operated occasional excursion and campaign trains.

 On June 6, 1958, No. 90 hauled an excursion—sponsored by the Railway and Locomotive Society's Pacific Coast Chapter—from Longmont to Loveland, working alongside Colorado and Southern (C&S) 2-10-2 No. 902.
 On September 2, 1963, No. 90 hauled the Intermountain Limited excursion as part of the National Railway Historical Society (NRHS) Convention, working alongside Chicago, Burlington and Quincy 5632.
 During this event, Strasburg Rail Road (SRC) representatives Huber Leath and John Bowman met GW superintendent Baker, expressing interest in acquiring the locomotive for SRC should it become available.

 By April 1967, No. 90 was the last active road locomotive on GW and was retired and listed for sale.
 SRC bid $23,000 in cash (approximately $210,168 in 2024) to acquire the locomotive for use in Pennsylvania.
 Competing bids aimed to keep it in Colorado for further excursion use, but GW opted for SRC's cash offer.
 The purchase was finalized on April 5, 1967, transferring No. 90 to SRC for preservation and operation.